National Coffee Day: How does caffeine affect your sleep?

 We know that caffeine can affect sleep habits, but it turns out that it’s not just caffeine that can do this.
 Our bodies have an internal clock, also known as the circadian clock, that ticks away with a predictable rhythm.
 In the research lab, this is often represented by a series of nearly identical waves on a chart, with the distance between wave peaks (when you’re most awake) being approximately 24 hours apart.
 This internal clock is tightly related to the rhythmic buildup of “sleep pressure.”
 Each day the clock receives input from the environment including light, temperature, and food.
 Light is the predominant factor that sets your internal clock by triggering light receptors in the back of the eye.
 This sets off a chain reaction where neurons fire signals back to a deep part of the brain known as the superchiasmatic nucleus.
 This region of the brain is the primary control center for the body’s clock, and it’s able to sync up cells throughout the body by releasing hormones.
 The time, type, and amount of light that you’re exposed to during the day and night influences this control center.

 Each of your cells has its own circadian rhythm, too, with different parts of your genome used at different times of the day and night.
 In response to signals from the brain, specific genes become activated in your cells to help set and regulate the rhythm of this clock.
 Research has shown that variants in the DNA affecting these genes can have significant effects on a person’s sleep/wake cycle.
 As an example, variants of the CRY1 (cryptochrome 1) gene can result in Family Delayed Sleep Phase Syndrome, an insomnia-like disorder that shifts one’s circadian cycle so the person stays up later than usual (often by 2 hours or more).
 Genetics can also influence sleep in ways not associated with any kind of disorder.
 Some common gene variants can affect whether you’re a “morning person,” while other variants can help make you a night owl.
-Assessing these variants allows products like Exploragen’s SlumberType to give people insights into their own sleep preferences.
+Assessing these variants enables scientists to gain insights into people’s likely sleep preferences.

 Achieving peak wakefulness in the day and optimal sleep at night is a challenge.
 Your DNA can influence your body’s internal sleep pressure by altering caffeine metabolism, dulling the body’s ability to sense caffeine, and shifting your sleep phase to earlier or later times of day.
 Certain products offered in the Helix Store explore some of these genetic variants , like CYP1A2, to determine people’s sensitivity to caffeine.
 Knowing how your body interacts with caffeine and sleep may help you understand how to better seize the day—or the night.